Selected Pack Size:10

 Children

-Sunapro Tablet is not recommended for children as the safety and effectiveness were not established.
+Sunapro Tablet is not recommended for children as the safety and effectiveness have not been established.

-Dry mouth could be a side-effect of Sunapro Tablet .
-Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly, and chewing sugar-free gum/candy might help in stimulating saliva and thereby prevents drying of the mouth.
+Dry mouth could be a side effect of Sunapro Tablet .
+Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly, and chewing sugar-free gum/candy might help in stimulating saliva and thereby prevent drying of the mouth.

 Sunapro Tablet contains Naproxen sodium, an NSAID.
-Therefore, consult your doctor before taking any pain killer medicines, fever-reducing medicines, medicines for cold or sleeping problems along with Sunapro Tablet as they may also contain NSAID.
+Therefore, consult your doctor before taking any painkiller medicines, fever-reducing medicines, medicines for cold or sleeping problems, along with Sunapro Tablet , as they may also contain NSAIDs.

-Talk to your doctor before taking Sunapro Tablet with anti-hypertensive medicines as they may cause impaired response when taken with painkiller.
+Talk to your doctor before taking Sunapro Tablet with anti-hypertensive medicines, as they may cause impaired response when taken with painkillers.
 Regular monitoring of blood pressure levels is advised while taking Sunapro Tablet if you have high blood pressure.
 Sunapro Tablet should not be taken if you have uncontrolled high blood pressure.

-Sunapro Tablet contains a pain killer, which might increase the risk of gastrointestinal adverse effects such as ulceration, bleeding, and perforation of intestines or stomach.
+Sunapro Tablet contains a painkiller, which might increase the risk of gastrointestinal adverse effects such as ulceration, bleeding, and perforation of the intestines or stomach.
 Therefore, avoid taking Sunapro Tablet if you have stomach ulcers unless prescribed by the doctor.

 No, Sunapro Tablet is not an antibiotic.
 It is a combination medication that contains sumatriptan (selective serotonin receptor agonists) and naproxen sodium (nonsteroidal anti-inflammatory drugs) used to prevent migraine symptoms such as headache, nausea, and vomiting.